0c0d3/-0C0d3-MV3/README.md

 > Those lists are the property of their respective authors and are provided as-is.
 > This project's source code is released under the MIT License — see `build.js` header.

+## Privacy & Data Collection

+**0c0d3 does not collect, transmit, or store any personal data.**

+- The extension runs entirely locally.
+No data is sent to any server by the extension code itself.
+- Filter lists are downloaded from third-party maintainers at build time and at runtime (hourly auto-update + manual refresh).
+Only the list URLs are requested — no browsing data is transmitted.
+- The third-party filter lists incorporated may contain domain names, URL patterns, and CSS selectors used solely for local ad and tracker blocking.
+The maintainers of those lists may collect anonymous usage statistics via their own CDNs; refer to each list's homepage for their privacy practices.
+- Network blocking uses Firefox's `webRequest` API with host-based matching and URL pattern checks.
+No request bodies are read or exfiltrated.

 ## Third-party filter lists

 | # | List | URL | Homepage |